 However, there are several things that you should take into consideration before planting beans.
 These include the size of the plot, your budget, other food sources on or near your property, and of course the soil.
 The first and biggest consideration is the size of the food plot.
 If you have a 1-acre food plot, you have to ask yourself is it even worth planting a 1-acre plot?
 You’ll put time and money into a plot of stubble, the deer will simply mow it down.
 At least they will unless you get creative…

 As a general rule of thumb without knowing deer density, 3-5 acres is the minimum acreage you need to actually make it to grain.
 If you have that, then you can advance into food plot soil preparation and consider some of the mixes/tips below.
 If you’re dealing with less acreage, then it may be time to get creative with a dual perimeter electric food plot fence.
 This is one of the best ways to keep a deer out of a food plot.
 It will allow the soybeans to make it to grain, exclusively for your late-season hunting strategy.

 Check out the full blog on this setup, as well as hunting considerations: Small Soybean Food Plots 101

 Corn Food Plots

 The other giant to mention for winter food plots is corn.
 While it doesn’t have the pull soybeans do for the rest of the year, it’s hard to argue with the fat and carb content that corn provides, and the deer know and exploit that.
-A standing corn field, knocked down just before or after a snow storm can pull your entire deer herd, and the neighbors into the field!
-If you have the acreage, the equipment, and budget to buy the seed, herbicides, food plot lime, and the required fertilizer then go for it!
-However, you might want to weigh the options of what you could be using that available food plot real-estate for.
+A standing corn field knocked down just before or after a snow storm can pull your entire deer herd and the neighbors into the field!
+If you have the acreage, the equipment, and the budget to buy the seed, herbicides, food plot lime, and the required fertilizer then go for it!
+However, you might want to weigh the options of what you could be using that available food plot real estate for.

 Brassica Food Plots